The discussion as to why cats should be kept inside at night time, can be divisive and for that reason it is also hard to enforce.

 Cats are most active at night.
 This during night activity makes them more likely to encounter predators and wild animals such as coyotes, foxes, and owls.

 Unfortunately cats are also under threat from human predators.

 2. Killing Native Wildlife

-This does not sit well with anyone however when the same cat catches a rat, that is seen as good behavior.
+This behavior does not sit well with anyone, however when the same cat catches a rat, that is seen as good behavior.
 I know, we human beings do have double standards.